 To save the information in Shared Preferences and edit it, we need to create an Editor.

 The code below can also be used to receive Shared Preferences.

 Another example of Shared Preferences in Android

-has two EditText views that can be used to save the username and email.About our Android and iOS app development services
+Has two EditText views that can save the username and email.About our Android and iOS app development services